Basic Information

 Books 【 display / non-display

 • ’The global, the foreign and the domestic' - Was there a “global turn” in journalism in the early 21st century?
 In E. Bielsa (Ed.)
-The Routledge Handbook of Translation and Media, In press. , Routledge Taylor & Francis , 2021, Miki Tanikawa
+The Routledge Handbook of Translation and Media., Routledge Taylor & Francis , 2021, Miki Tanikawa

 Scholarly Book, Single Author, English